-I am the mother of two girls – ages two and four.
-I’m sure I speak for every mother in the world when I say that sleep is a hot, hot, hot commodity.
+I am the mother of three kids.
+I’m sure I speak for every parent in the world when I say that sleep is a hot, hot, hot commodity.
 When you’re sleep deprived, nothing is more important.
 Nothing.
 I would say that I really started sleeping through the night over the last few months.
 Now that sleep is getting back to where it should be, I’m trying to focus on creating a relaxing environment in the morning, too.
 As I can count on a full night of sleep, I can afford to wake up 45 minutes before my kids to get things organized.

 I recently bought a new alarm clock that can 1) simulate a slow sunrise, 2) project the time on my wall and 3) gently wake me to the soft sounds of a tropical rain forest.
 The whole goal with the new alarm clock was to wake up “easy” with no loud, annoying sound from my alarm, or the chatter of talk radio from my husband’s side of the bed.
 I ordered this alarm clock online, and waited weeks for its arrival.
 This alarm clock would be the silver bullet to starting the day in the most amazing way.